 What does your shopping routine look like?
 Be honest.
-Mine used to involve driving to my local supermarket, collecting up the items I needed in my reusable bags, then driving on home.
-I would hardly buy organic as there was only one tiny section at our local store with very limited options, and I’d never go to the markets for food (as it seemed too much of a hassle to get up early and go on my weekends off).
+Mine involved driving to my local supermarket, buying the items I needed, then driving on home again.
+I would barely buy anything organic, as there was only one tiny section at our local store with very limited options, and I never went to the markets for food, as it seemed too much of a hassle to get up early and go on my weekends off.

-So, here are a few ways to grocery shop sustainably, ethically, and completely zero waste!
+So, here are a few tips I’ve learnt along the way to grocery shop sustainably, ethically, and plastic-free.

-Note: Before we begin – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to grocery shop zero-waste – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-Your guide to Grocery Shopping for People & Planet…
+Your Guide to Grocery Shopping for People and Planet

 Values: ~ Zero-waste ~ Organic ~ Affordable (because they believe buying quality products shouldn’t cost the earth) ~ Waste conscious ~ Natural ~